How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 This guide covers exactly how HMRC taxes DeFi swaps, what the gain calculation looks like, how aggregators and routing complicate things, and the mistakes that lead to incorrect tax bills.

-Why every swap is a disposal
+Why a swap is a disposal under current rules

 HMRC's position is clear: disposing of a cryptoasset includes "exchanging it for a different type of cryptoasset" (CRYPTO22100).
 When you swap ETH for USDC on a DEX, you've disposed of your ETH at its market value in GBP at the time of the transaction.
 The USDC you receive is a new acquisition, also valued at GBP market price on that date.